 After the tree is safely lifted into place into the Banquet Hall, visitors can watch the decorating team as they add the lights and ornaments throughout much of the day.
-We had special access for photos and video below so you can see the process.
+We had special access inside the Banquet Hall to watch the arrival.

 See our complete Christmas at Biltmore Guide.

 After workers run steel poles under the tree, the wagon departs.
 This highly orchestrated team carefully carries the massive tree into the front door.

 PULL!
 Coming into the Banquet Hall is a little tricky.
 This seen may remind you of squeezing your tree through your front door.

 Ropes from workers in the balcony and on the main floor guide the tree carefully around the chandelier (and it's very close!).
 But since the Banquet Hall is 70 feet high, there is plenty of room at top.
 Scaffolding is quickly assembled to begin untying to release the branches.
 The tree was grown at Andrews Nursery in Newland.

 The tree is decorated with 500 ornaments (up to several feet long), 500 lights and 500 packages (as George Vanderbilt decorated the tree).
 During the Biltmore Christmas season, the tree is changed out twice - both overnight.